 Spend 3 nights exploring the ancient Celtic kingdom of Cornwall on this short break taking in some of the best horse riding in the country on Bodmin Moor – one of the last great, unspoilt regions of south west England and filming location for the recent Poldark TV series.
 Experience mile upon mile of wild open moorland, rocky tors, bronze age settlements and smugglers tunnels, all steeped in thousands of years of history.
 Ride up to Cornwall's highest point, past the dramatic granite tors and enjoy a spectacular view of Cornwall from coast to hills.
 As well as fantastic riding, you'll enjoy traditional cream teas and relax in local Cornish pubs.

 You'll be staying on-site at the stables in the heart of the moor which also acted as the base for the stunt horses used in the TV series.
 You'll ride out in different directions each day; trails are varied and take in numerous local sights.
 Whatever the route taken, you can be sure to enjoy exhilarating canters and gallops and fascinating history, exploring the hidden corners of one of the UK's last wildernesses.

 Accommodation is in twin or double rooms with private bathrooms and breakfasts are served at your accommodation while lunches are either a picnic on the trail or taken at a local pub.
 This short break is the ideal trip for riders short on time that want to experience riding on Cornwall's famous moors.

 Pick up from either Bodmin Parkway train station or Newquay airport if required.
 Arrive at the stables in the heart of Bodmin Moor and settle into your modern, comfortable accommodation with a traditional Cornish cream tea (scones, jam and lots of clotted cream.)
-After tea, you'll meet your hosts, have a tour of the stables and meet the horses.
-You'll take part in a 1-2 hour assessment ride to match you with your horse and depending on the time of year can continue riding for another two hours (light permitting).
-Dinner tonight is served at a local pub – the Old Inn, the highest Inn in Cornwall) – a cosy retreat.
+After tea, you'll meet your hosts Jen and Sam, followed by a tour of the yard and meet the horses and talk through the program for the trip.
+Dinner at a local pub – the St Breward Inn (the highest Inn in Cornwall) – a cosy retreat.
 (As a group you are free to walk or a transfer will be provided).